OFFIS-mosaik/mosaik/docs/index.rst

 Welcome to mosaik's documentation!
 ==================================

-Mosaik is a flexible Smart Grid co-simulation framework.
+mosaik is a flexible smart-grid co-simulation framework.

-Mosaik allows you to reuse and combine existing simulation models and simulators to create large-scale Smart Grid scenarios – and by large-scale we mean thousands of simulated entities distributed over multiple simulator processes.
+mosaik allows you to reuse and combine existing simulation models and simulators to create large-scale smart grid scenarios – and by large-scale we mean thousands of simulated entities distributed over multiple simulator processes.
 These scenarios can then serve as a test bed for various types of control strategies (e.g., multi-agent systems (MAS) or centralized control).

 Here, we provide the documentation about mosaik.

-Contents:

 .. toctree::
+   :caption: Contents
    :maxdepth: 2

    quickstart